From the Great Barrier Reef to Ningaloo, no other organisation has done more to secure a healthy future for our seas and shores.

 |2017||We fight back against new plans to brutally cut our national network of marine sanctuaries, with 97.5% of submissions opposing cutbacks – and then secured $1 million for the Buccaneer Archipelago Marine Park in the Kimberley, saving crucial humpback whale nurseries.
 After years of campaigning, we get commitments from the Queensland Government to fix fisheries, saving dolphins and turtles.
 Outrage about plastic grows, and WA, QLD and VIC all announce bans on plastic bags!
 In the Fight For Our Reef we go to the World Heritage Committee and get a strong statement on climate change for our Reef, and we stop a $1 billion taxpayer loan to Adani’s reef-wrecking coal mine.|

 |2018||Our momentum grows.
 We launch our campaign for a Sydney Marine Park.
 We’ve secured an extension on NT’s moratorium on seabed mining.
 The plastics momentum is incredible – with new commitments from supermarkets to cut back plastic packaging.
 And Reef tourism operators make a historic Climate Change declaration – calling for action to save our Reef!|

-For over 50 years, ocean lovers have been coming together to protect our vibrant marine wildlife, and our precious, unique oceans.
+Since 1965, ocean lovers have been coming together to protect our vibrant marine wildlife, and our precious, unique oceans.
 We have achieved amazing things.